Federal College of Education, Abeokuta

-Federal College of Education Abeokuta (FCEA), (formerly known as Federal Advanced Teachers College) is a public institution authorized with issuance of National Certificate in Education (NCE) to successful graduating students.
+Federal College of Education Abeokuta (FCEA) (formerly known as Federal Advanced Teachers College) is a public institution authorized with issuance of National Certificate in Education (NCE) to successful graduated students.
 It was founded in 1976 at Osiele, Ogun State, south west Nigeria.
-The current Provost is Dr. Rafiu Adekola Soyele.
+The current provost is Dr. Rafiu Adekola Soyele.
 The college runs three programmes: the NCE, a degree in affiliation with University of Ibadan and Lagos State University, and PGDE.

 Background

 The college was the first tertiary institution in Ogun State.
-The school started operation in 1976, at a site shared with Abeokuta Grammar School, before relocating to the permanent site in 1978 at Osiele.
-In July 2020, the institution was shut down for two weeks when a staff died of COVID-19 complications and two others tested positive to the virus.
+The school started its operation in 1976, at a site shared with Abeokuta Grammar School before relocating to the permanent site in 1978 at Osiele.

+In July 2020, the institution was shut down for two weeks when a staff died of COVID-19 complications and two others tested positive for the virus.

 Schools

 The institution offers several courses under the following schools: